1. Take sample

 - If you are sexually active and want to know your HPV risk.

-- If you want regular screening for cervical cancer.
+- If you engage in regular cervical cancer screening.

 - If you have or have had multiple sexual partners.